Khawrzm/casper_engine/README.md

 # Casper Sovereign Engine (SIMD Optimized)

-Casper is a high-performance, C++17 inference engine designed for sovereign deployment of LLMs (specifically Llama-3.1-8B).
+Casper is a high-performance, C++17 inference engine designed for sovereign deployment of LLMs .
 It utilizes AVX2/FMA hardware acceleration to achieve near-native throughput with zero Python overhead during the inference loop.

 ## Technical Architecture
 - **Core Engine:** Written in C++17 with raw pointer memory management.